vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Errors/Destroying Assets.md

 void SpawnAndDestroyLater(float delay)
 {
-    // Spawn our prefab, and collect what it created.
+    // Spawn our prefab and reference the new instance.
     _instance = Instantiate(_prefab);
     // Destroy the new object after a delay.
     Destroy(_instance, delay);